vganapati/vganapati.github.io/_pages/other.md

 I host an annual workshop at Swarthmore College to help students apply to summer research opportunities.
 Please email me for more information if you are a current Swarthmore undergraduate!

 I taught in the [Girls Who Code](https://girlswhocode.com) Summer Immersion Program in summer 2015, an intensive 7-week computer science course for 20 rising high school junior and senior girls.
 We were hosted by [Square](https://squareup.com/).
-One of the final projects completed by the girls include a game called Boba Buddies:
+One of the final projects completed by the girls is a game called Boba Buddies:

 <figure>
 <img src="{{ site.url }}{{ site.baseurl }}/images/otherpic/bobabuddies.jpg" width="100%">